appsody/website/content/docs/stacks/stack-structure.md

 ### Dockerfile

-The `Dockerfile` in the `project` directory defines the final image that will created by the `appsody build` command, which needs to contain the content from both the stack iteself along with the user application (typically modified from one of the templates).
-This is used to run the application as a whole, outside of appsody client control.
+The `Dockerfile` in the `image/project` directory defines the final image that will created by the `appsody build` command, which needs to contain the content from both the stack iteself along with the user application (typically modified from one of the templates).
+This is used to run the application as a whole, outside of appsody CLI control.

 ### Templates